OceanGPT/OceanGym/README.md

 This table is the performance of perception tasks across different models and conditions.
 Values represent accuracy percentages (%).
 Adding sonar means using both RGB and sonar images.

+# 💐 Acknowledgement

+OceanGym environment is based on Unreal Engine (UE) 5.3.
+Partial functions of OceanGym is developed on[HoloOcean](https://github.com/byu-holoocean).

+Thanks for their great contributions!

 # 🚩 Citation